Woodville Road Revitalisation

 Stage 1 Consultation (Early investigations and Planning) - This involved preliminary discussions with the Department of Planning Transport and Infrastructure, The Woodville Road Traders Group and commercial property owners.
 A workshop with the Strategic Development Committee Was also held.

-Stage 2 Cousultation (Early consultation to draft policy and define parameters) - Property owners and occupiers adjacent to the existing District Centre Zone boundary will be individually contacted and invited to contact Council's Senior Policy Planner to discuss concerns.
-This period will run from 1 July 2013 until 19 July 2013.
+Stage 2 Cousultation (Early consultation to draft policy and define parameters) - Property owners and occupiers adjacent to the existing District Centre Zone boundary were individually contacted and invited to contact Council's Senior Policy Planner to discuss concerns.
+This period will ran from 1 July 2013 until 19 July 2013.

-Three seperate workshops will also be held during July and August 2013 with residential stakeholders, local businesses and developers and investors.
+Three seperate workshops were also be held during July and August 2013 with residential stakeholders, local businesses and developers and investors.

-For further information on the DPA, contact Ms Kelly Mader, Senior Policy Planner on 8408 1139 or firstname.lastname@example.org.
+For further information on the DPA, contact Mr Kym Wundersitz, Team Leader Development Policy on 8408 1179 or email@example.com

 The Woodville Village Master Plan will guide the future vision and development of Woodville Road and connecting areas.
 Council voted and endorsed the plans which were the result of significant and detailed consultations by Council.